Version 0.60.0

 name = "Temperature [°F]"

-descr = "The temperature in degree Fahrenheit."
+descr = "The temperature in degrees Fahrenheit."

 value = 32.0